Ash-a9236/COMP_ENV_F2024/CE_05_RAIDmd.md

 #### 05.00 RAID 2

-Bit-level striping with Hamming code for error correction, providing good read and write performance, with fault tolerance for one drive failure.
+Bit-level striping with Hamming code for error correction, providing good read and write performance

+fault tolerance for one drive failure.

 <br>

 #### 05.01 RAID 3

-Byte-level striping with dedicated parity, providing good read and write performance, with fault tolerance for one drive failure.
+Byte-level striping with dedicated parity, providing good read and write performance

+fault tolerance for one drive failure.

 <br>

 #### 05.02  RAID 4

-Block-level striping with dedicated parity, providing good read and write performance, with fault tolerance for one drive failure.
+Block-level striping with dedicated parity, providing good read and write performance

+with fault tolerance for one drive failure.

 <br>
 <br>